Semi-ATE/Semi-ATE/docs/project/DevelopmentProcess/SemiATEDevelopment.md

 ### Definitions Section

-All items under this section shall be configured at first to setup&build the base structure of the project to develop tests.
+All items under this section shall be configured at first to setup & build the base structure of the project to develop the tests.

 ![ ](images/definition_section.png)